 The time frame in which you need to lodge an application for review with the tribunal usually starts from the day on which you receive the authority’s reasons, or its refusal to give reasons.

 See “Obtaining reasons for government decisions”, for more information.

 After the application for review has been lodged, the tribunal will ask the authority for a statement of the facts and reasons on which its decision was made.
 The authority also has to supply the tribunal with every document in its possession that is relevant to its decision (s 37 AAT Act; s 49 VCAT Act).

-AAT requires the parties to exchange and file a statement of facts and contention (including legal arguments) on which they intend to rely.
-A copy of the practice directions can be obtained from AAT’s website (at www.aat.gov.au).
+AAT generally requires the parties to exchange and file statements of issues and facts and contention (including legal arguments) on which they intend to rely.
+A copy of the practice directions can be obtained from AAT’s website (www.aat.gov.au).

-VCAT will provide you with information about its procedures.
+VCAT will provide you with information about its procedures (you can also read this information on VCAT’s website at www.vcat.vic.gov.au/steps-to-resolve-your-case).
 You may be required to attend a directions hearing (or a practice day hearing in the Planning and Environment List) at which you will be told how to prepare for your case.

 1 directions hearing;